Important Symbols & Phrases of Episode 6

-The Huggermugger Burial of Polonius: Undertakers give the “bum’s rush” to mourners from the church to the graveyard at Dignam’s funeral.
+- The Huggermugger Burial of Polonius: Undertakers give the “bum’s rush” to mourners from the church to the graveyard at Dignam’s funeral.
 Even Dignam’s name suggests an emphasis on planting the body rather than honoring the dead.
-“Huggermugger” refers to haste and is best known from Hamlet (see Gifford and Seidman) where it’s used by Claudius describing Polonius’ requiem.
-Polonius, a sycophant, conniver, plotter of assassination and pompous purveyor of trite advice dies unmourned except by immediate family.
-He dies as a surrogate for Claudius who rushes to forget him none-the-less.
-If “huggermugger” connects Dignam’s treatment of Polonius’ to Bloom, it contrasts with the tender treatment of infant Rudy’s body by Molly and the household maid.
+“Huggermugger” refers to haste and is best known from Hamlet (see Gifford and Seidman), where it’s used by Claudius describing Polonius’ requiem.
+Polonius, a sycophant, conniver, plotter of assassination, and pompous purveyor of trite advice, dies unmourned except by immediate family.
+He dies as a surrogate for Claudius, who hastens to forget him none-the-less.
+Ulysses, Hades: If “huggermugger” triangulates Dignam’s treatment with Polonius’, and Bloom’s, it contrasts with the tender treatment of infant Rudy’s body by Molly and the household maid.

-Athos: Gifford & Seidman’s Notes reference the Greek Mount Athos.
+- Athos: Gifford & Seidman’s Notes reference the Greek Mount Athos.
 Women were forbidden on Athos due to the presence of a monastery.
-Similarly the funeral except for the widow seems to be generally a man’s affair.
-Athos is reported to be the name of Virag’s dog but also the name of one of Dumas’ Musketeers.
-Cunningham, Power and Simon Dedalus cast a likely three; Bloom will never play their D’Artagnan.
+Similarly, the funeral, except for the widow seems to be generally a man’s affair.
+Virag gave the name Athos to his dog, but the name also belongs to one of Dumas’ Musketeers.
+Cunningham, Power, and Simon Dedalus cast a likely three; Bloom will never play their D’Artagnan.

-The suicide theme continues: Bloom continues to ruminate about the suicide of his father.
-Additionally he consider the suicide of King Saul after the death of his son Jonathan, Shakespeare’s Romeo and Edgar (in Donizetti’s Lucia di Lammermore).
+- The suicide theme continues: Bloom continues to ruminate about the suicide of his father.
+Additionally, he considers the suicide of King Saul after his son Jonathan’s death, Shakespeare’s Romeo and Edgar (in Donizetti’s Lucia di Lammermoor).
 The other “mourners” find the attempted suicide of Rueben J. Dodd’s son to be comical.
-Here the topic focuses in part on the rippling affect of suicide from father onto son and son onto father.
+Here the topic focuses in part on the rippling effect of suicide from father onto son and son onto father.